 When Beth Dunlap’s kids were younger, she met with the same veggie resistance that many parents experience.
 When she started helping her kids make a connection between the fruits and vegetables she served and how exactly it was helping their body grow and be healthy, they became more open to trying new vegetables.

 Kiwi the Koala Bear Helps Get Toddlers To Eat Vegetables

 Beth took her secret of helping her kids make a connection between eating vegetables and how good that was for their growing bodies and turned it into a fun, playful game that all parents can do with their kids.
 She created “Kiwi the Koala Bear” as a way to get toddlers to eat vegetables of their own accord and to teach toddlers to love healthy foods.
 Kiwi the Koala Bear comes as a kit and it will include an adorable koala bear, Kiwi’s Cards, and A Parent’s Guide.
 It is about to launch on Kickstarter!
 In the mean time you can learn more at kiwithekoalabear.com

-In the spirit of helping to get kids to eat vegetables and fruits, we have a fun giveaway running here on this blog as well as a second daily giveaway.
+In the spirit of helping to getting toddlers to eat vegetables, we have a fun giveaway running here on this blog as well as a second daily giveaway.
 Details for both below.

 $100 Whole Foods Gift Card Giveaway